POSTS

 The Wander Scale

-In an attempt to communicate this for an exhbition I created “The Wander Scale” which is a fractal pattern going from the main trunk branching off representing the minor routes.
+I created “The Wander Scale” which is a tree-like pattern reflecting a detour from the main route to smaller routes.

-If you stay on the large roads, you get there quickly and more assuredly but you see less and have less chance fpr chance meetings and serendipity.
-If you, on the other hand, stray from the course and keep straying, you will likely end up never reaching your goal.
+If you stay on the large roads, you get there quickly and more assuredly but you see less and have less chance for meetings and serendipity.
+If you stray from the course and keep straying, you will likely end up never reaching your goal.
 The goal is still important as it represents a sense of direction that steers your journey and drives it forward.